-Facts About Comprehensive Sex Education
+Facts About Sex Education

-Sex education is high quality teaching and learning about a broad variety of topics related to sex and sexuality, exploring values and beliefs about those topics and gaining the skills that are needed to navigate relationships and manage one’s own sexual health.
-Sex education may take place in schools, in community settings, or online.
+Sex education is high quality teaching and learning about a broad variety of topics related to sex and sexuality.
+It explores values and beliefs about those topics and helps people gain the skills that are needed to navigate relationships with self, partners, and community, and manage one’s own sexual health.
+Sex education may take place in schools, at home, in community settings, or online.

 What Role Does Planned Parenthood Play In Sex Education?

-Promotores Programs and other community-driven, culturally relevant health education programs.
+- Promotores programs and other community-driven, culturally relevant health education programs

-LGBTQ-focused Programs for LGBTQ youth and their parents/caregivers.
+- LGBTQ-focused programs for LGBTQ youth and their parents/caregivers

-Training of Professionals, including educators and school-staff, community-based organization staff, and faith-based leaders.
+- Training of professionals, including educators and school-staff, community-based organization staff, and faith-based leaders